-Bumpass Hell is a very unique hike with only 3 miles total out and back, but rewards you with unique geology elements of the park including sulfur vents, boiling mud pots, steam vents, and unique colored rocks and pools.
+Bumpass Hell is a very unique hike with only 3 miles total out and back, but it rewards you with unique geology elements of the park, including sulfur vents, boiling mud pots, steam vents, and unique colored rocks and pools.

 The hike has an elevation of around 450 feet, and most of that is on the way back.
 Also, there is no shade on this hike.
-So doing this hike first thing in the morning is a good idea, as it gets hot in the afternoon.
+So I recommend doing this hike first thing in the morning, as it gets hot in the afternoon.

 This is one of the most popular hikes in Lassen National Park, so expect it to be very crowded.
 The hike is mostly a dirt road and has some great panoramic views of the National Park.

-Once you reach the area with the geothermal activity, there is a boardwalk built to safely walk up close to the boiling pools and streams.
+Once you reach the area with the geothermal activity, there is a cool boardwalk to walk up close to the boiling pools and streams safely.

 Drive through Lassen Volcanic National Park

-Driving the 30-mile-long scenic Lassen Volcanic National Park Highway is one of the most popular things to do here.
+Next, we drove the 30-mile-long scenic Lassen Volcanic National Park Highway.
+Driving through the park is one of the most popular things to do here.

 The park has two entrances on Hwy 89 –

-- South entrance which can be reached via Highway 36 E from I-5
+- The south entrance can be reached via Highway 36 E from I-5.

-- North entrance which can be reached via Highway 44 from I-5
+- The north entrance can be reached via Highway 44 from I-5.

-It is recommended to do this scenic drive from south to north and the stops are listed in that order.
 It takes around an hour to drive the 30-mile scenic highway without any stops, it will take longer depending on the stops you make.
 It took us around 4 hours to explore all the stops.

-TIP ?: The National Park provides an audio tour for this drive which you can download ahead of time from the National Park website here.
-You will also need to download the NPS app on your phone to access this audio tour.
+Anu’s Pro-Tip: The National Park provides an audio tour for this drive, which you can download ahead of time from the National Park website here.
+You will need to download the NPS app on your phone to access this audio tour.

-Best Stops along the Drive through Lassen Volcanic National Park:
+Below are the best stops along the drive through Lassen Volcanic National Park:

 Kohm Yah-mah-nee Visitor Center

-You will encounter the pungent smell of Sulphur and will get a glimpse of the park’s hydrothermal activities like steam vents and boiling pots.
+Here was our first encounter with the pungent smell of sulfur and a glimpse of the park’s hydrothermal activities like steam vents and boiling pots.

 Lake Helen is one of the most beautiful alpine lakes in Lassen Park.
 It reminded me of Lake Louise in Banff National Park!
-The sapphire blue waters look magical and you can sometimes see the reflection of Lassen Peak in the water.
+The sapphire blue waters look magical, and you can sometimes see the reflection of Lassen Peak in the water.